Test-Driven Development for Code Generation: METHODOLOGY

-We present the results of our evaluation in relation to our research questions.
-We go over our approach followed by the observed results and insights.
-To make most of our available resources, our pipeline executes in the following fashion: \begin{itemize} \item \textbf{Solved without Tests:} The First solution is attempted with prompts alone and verified \item \textbf{Needs Tests:} If prompt alone fails to generate a valid solution, the pipeline is rerun supplying the public tests along with the prompt \item \textbf{Needs Remediation:} The tests are used to iterate upon the solution up to 5 iterations or until the same set of unit tests fail 3 times consecutively \item \textbf{Unsolved:} If the remediation loop exits without generating a valid solution, the problem is considered unsolvable with the current configuration \end{itemize}
+\item \textbf{Verification}: The output of the coder agent is always run through the verifier that uses PyTest, a Python unit-testing framework, to verify the generated code against all available tests.
+The verifier collects crashes or test failures and creates a comprehensive list of failures for the LLM to inspect and address issues.
+The verifier identifies any discrepancies and ensures only correct solutions are accepted and returned to the user.

-The results obtained following this workflow with GPT4 as the LLM for function generation datasets and our curated CodeChef dataset can be seen in Figure~\ref{fig:gpt4wofunction} and Figure~\ref{fig:gpt4wo} respectively.
-Please note that we are referring to the Turbo version 1106 for both models and enforce a seed value of "1106" in our experiments to improve replicability.
-The statistics shown in Figure~\ref{fig:gpt4wo} can be summarised as 35.72\% (393) problems solved without providing tests, 7.72\% (85) problems solved with public tests being supplied to the LLM and an additional 9.36\% (103) problems solved using the LLM to look into validation issues and remediating the code.
-Since GPT4 outperforms all the other configurations we experimented with, RQs 1 through 4 unless mentioned otherwise refer to these results.
-Further RQ4 dives into the notion of private tests and satisfying public tests is considered as the correctness criterion in RQs 1, 2 and 3.
+\item \textbf{Remediation Loop}: The system enters a remediation loop if the generated code fails the tests.
+The remediation agent uses failure information (e.g., stack trace, detected issues, executed lines) to refine feedback for the coder agent.
+This loop runs for a fixed number of iterations or until the same tests fail repeatedly, showing no progress.
+We limit the loop to five iterations and three repeated failures for our experiments.
+We observed that the remediation advice often becomes repetitive beyond three to four iterations, yielding diminishing returns on further attempts to fix the code. \end{enumerate}

-\emph{\textbf{(\RqOne{}.)} \RqOneText{}} \\ The basic code generation capability of GPT-4, one of the most powerful LLMs available commercially as of date, demonstrates a significant variance across datasets, reflecting the inherent challenge presented by problem complexity.
-While GPT-4 solves a commendable 80.5\% of MBPP problems and an even higher 82.3\% of HumanEval tasks as shown in Figure~\ref{fig:gpt4wofunction}, both of which consist of function-level benchmarks, its performance on the CodeChef dataset is markedly lower, with success rates sharply decreasing as problem difficulty escalates as shown in Figure~\ref{fig:gpt4wo}.
-This underscores the need for advanced strategies to tackle the more complex requirements of full program writing.
+To conduct our experiments in a cost and compute-efficient manner, our pipeline executes in the following fashion: \begin{itemize} \item \textbf{Solved without tests:} The first solution is attempted with the problem statement alone and verified for correctness \item \textbf{Needs tests:} If the problem statement alone fails to generate a valid solution, the pipeline is rerun, supplying all public tests along with the problem statement.
+The newly generated code is then verified against all tests \item \textbf{Needs remediation:} If the previous step results in an invalid solution, the failure data is collected from the verifier and the remediation loop is executed until a correct solution is generated \item \textbf{Unsolved:} If the remediation loop exits without generating a valid solution, the problem is considered unsolvable by \textit{TGen} \end{itemize}